-Theories and practices of social-ecological systems, complexity, and resilience.
+Social-ecological systems, complexity, and resilience.

-How are we doing this - and with whom?
+How are we doing this—and with whom?

 We will bring together 30 participants, drawn from a diversity of sectors and projects, who want to explore how to transform change.

-We seek participants who: want to learn how to think and act systemically; are interested in disrupting toxic systems and building healthy ones; are, in some way, working on Agenda 2030; have a desire for people and planet to thrive together with a keen interest in transforming development practices; work with diversity and try to break down silos; are engaged in an ongoing, honest struggle with their own biases and understandings; and recognise that effective change makers are constantly engaged in both inner and outer journeys.
+We seek participants who: want to learn how to think and act systemically; are interested in disrupting toxic systems and building healthy ones; are, in some way, working on Agenda 2030; have a desire for people and planet to thrive together with a keen interest in transforming development practices; work with diversity and try to break down silos; are engaged in an ongoing, honest struggle with their own biases and understandings; and recognise that effective changemakers are constantly engaged in both inner and outer journeys.
 Both are integrated in this programme.

 We will include participants' teams in the learning journey - for example in coaching calls - so that learning will reside not just in individuals, but in their wider organisations.

 The programme is a joint learning journey - participants, facilitators, and partners - we are all learning together.
 We create conditions to challenge our models, assumptions, and processes through elements such as: